Wormholes from heavy operator statistics in AdS/CFT: Wormholes from heavy operator statistics

-The wormhole $X$ that we are seeking must be of topology $\mathbf{R} \times \mathbf{S}^1 \times \mathbf{S}^{d-1}$ with $\partial X = M_1 \cup M_2$ the disjoint union of the two boundaries.
+The wormhole $X$ that we are seeking must be of topology $\mathbf{R} \times \mathbf{S}^1 \times \mathbf{S}^{d-1}$ with $\partial X = M_1 \cup M_2$, the disjoint union of the two boundaries.
 It is well-known that such solutions do not exist in pure Einstein gravity \cite{Witten:1999xp}.
 Here, the effect of the heavy spherical shell is crucial to stabilize the wormhole.
-The shell propagates between the operator insertions on both boundaries, and the local backreaction exerted on its worldvolume $\mathcal{W}$ is responsible of promoting the wormhole to a valid solution $X$ of the gravitational field equations. \footnote{Heavy particles have been previously considered as a stabilization mechanism for wormholes in studies of semiclassical wormhole solutions in JT gravity \cite{Stanford,Hsin:2020mfa}.}
+The shell propagates between the operator insertions on both boundaries, and the localized backreaction exerted on its worldvolume $\mathcal{W}$ is responsible of stabilizing the wormhole and creating a valid solution $X$ of the gravitational field equations. \footnote{Heavy particles have been previously considered as a stabilization mechanism for wormholes in studies of semiclassical wormhole solutions in JT gravity \cite{Stanford,Hsin:2020mfa}.}